 Point Map.
 Uses symbols of different sizes to represent data associated with different areas or locations within the map.
 The following field containers are available for this chart type: Layer, Size, and Color.
 Choropleth Map.
 Visualizes location-based data, trends, and distributions across a geographic area.
 These maps are geographically-based heat maps.
 The following field containers are available for this chart type: Layer and Color.
-Ite: The orientation of this chart icon changes if you swap an axis.
-In addition, the image at displays for the chart type changes, based on your selection.
-De Show Filter If the string on page 144.
-Show Filter show Filter icon to define a filter.
-For more information, Ite: To select one or more non-consecutive values, select each field.
-The selected values display with a check mark to indicate that they have been selected.
+Note: The orientation of this chart icon changes if you swap an axis.
+In addition, the image that displays for the chart type changes, based on your selection.
+Show Filter Defines filters for your data.
+Select this icon, and using the filter shelf that opens above the field container shelf, click the Show Filter icon to define a filter.
+For more information, see Filtering on page 149.
+Note: To select one or more non-consecutive values, select each field.
+The selected values will display with a check mark to indicate that they have been selected.
 More Options Opens the following additional options: Export Data.
 Exports the underlying data of the current chart to an Excel file in LOCAL file storage.
 You will be alerted when the file appears in the bottom left corner, similar to any other file that you download.
 Export Image.
-Generates an image of the current chart, which is saved in PNG format to LOCAL file storage using the current width and height of the browser window.
-Series Layout.
+Generates an image of the current chart, which is saved in PNG format to LOCAL file storage using the current width and height of the browser window. ■ Series Layout.
 The bar, line, and area charts in Insight support several different subgraph types (aka Layout).
 The supported graph types include: horizontal bar, vertical bar, vertical stacked bar, line, and area charts.
-For bar, line, and area charts, the Series Layout Options are as follows: ☐ Horizontal Bar: Stacked, Absolute, Percent, Side-by-Side ☐ Vertical Bar: Stacked, Absolute, Percent, Side-by-Side ☐ Vertical Stacked Bar: Stacked, Absolute, Percent, Side-by-Side
+For bar, line, and area charts, the Series Layout Options are as follows:

+Vertical Stacked Bar: Stacked, Absolute, Percent, Side-by-Side

+☐ Horizontal Bar: Stacked, Absolute, Percent, Side-by-Side

+■ Vertical Bar: Stacked, Absolute, Percent, Side-by-Side